agillman20/SIAMCSE2025/README.md

 - Gillman, Young, Martinsson.
 "A direct solver with O(N) complexity for integral equations on one-dimensional domains."
 Frontiers of Mathematics in China 7 (2), 217-247.
 - Martinsson.
 "Fast direct solvers for elliptic PDEs" Society for Industrial and Applied Mathematics.
 - ['librla:Randomized Linear Algebra Library' ](https://github.com/agillman20/librla)

+## License

+See License file in the repository.

+## Contact

+For questions, issues, or contributions, please contact the repository maintainers.